Choosing among the many Mediterranean cruises is no easy task, especially if this is your first cruise ever.

 A balcony can enhance your cruise by giving you extra square meters of living space.
 It’s also a place to sit out and enjoy the sunny mornings or an evening drink.
 And a way to get some fresh air in your living space.

-But be sure you are choosing a type of cabin for the right reasons.
-That is if you genuinely think you will spend a lot of time in your cabin.
+But be sure you choose a type of cabin for the right reasons.
+That is if you genuinely think you will spend much time in your cabin.
 Or if you are a family sharing one cabin and want additional space.
 Both of these are very valid reasons.

 Remember that if you choose a port-intensive Mediterranean cruise, you may not have one full day on board.
 You’ll want to visit many sights when the ship is in port.
 And therefore, you may be in your cabin much less than you think.

 If you like to use the gym or enjoy breakfast early, you may not use your balcony so much.
 And you can enjoy a sail-away from the pool deck where views are often better.

 So think hard about how you would use a balcony before paying out the extra expense.
 Better still, look out for special campaign prices or bid for an upgrade.
 Look at programs such as Royal Caribbean’s Royal Up.